SuperSonicSites/inteck3d/content/portfolio/yearling.md

 ---
 title: Kitchen and Bath Remodel
 description: This project consisted of a main floor renovation, mostly focusing on cabinets, and an upstairs bathroom renovation.
-Visit our portoflio to learn more.
+See full details to learn more.
 bannerh1: Kitchen and Bath Remodel
 layout: post
 slug: Kitchen-Bath-Remodel